 Pathways Real Life Recovery is a Bipolar Treatment Center in Utah

-Reaching out for help with bipolar disorder can be intimidating, but seeking assistance from an inpatient program may save your life.
+Reaching out for help with bipolar disorder can be intimidating, but seeking assistance from a program may save your life.
 While many people with a mental illness avoid help because they think their problem is “not that bad,” living without proper treatment for a long time can have a negative and even dangerous effect.
 Individuals with bipolar disorder who do not receive treatment can slowly lose their ability to function normally.
 During a depressive episode, they may feel worthless and do not want to participate in any activities.
 During a manic phase, they may spend money recklessly or engage in other risky behaviors.

 At Pathways, clients first meet with an intake counselor for a comprehensive assessment.
 This will evaluate the client’s current mental health and the severity of the bipolar disorder, along with other potential medical problems.
 The multidisciplinary team at Pathways will compile the assessment results to create an individualized treatment plan, matching each patient with the types of treatment and therapists that are best for his or her specific needs.

-Toward the end of inpatient treatment at Pathways, patients will work closely with a discharge planner to establish a plan for the next phase of bipolar treatment.
+Toward the end of treatment at Pathways, patients will work closely with a discharge planner to establish a plan for the next phase of bipolar treatment.
 The experts at Pathways will make referrals with people who can form a lasting relationship with the patient and help him or her achieve success with continued care.